Section 1501.10 | Lease provisions.

 (C) The lessee, upon the execution of the lease, shall furnish surety to ensure that the lessee shall perform fully all terms of the lease.
 The surety shall be in the form of a performance bond, an irrevocable letter of credit to the state, cash, or negotiable certificates of deposit of any bank or savings and loan association organized or transacting business in the United States.
 The cash, market value of the certificates of deposit, or face value of the irrevocable letter of credit shall be equal to or greater than the amount of the bond prescribed by the director in the lease.

-Immediately upon a deposit of cash or certificates of deposit, the director shall deliver them to the treasurer of state, who shall be responsible for their safekeeping and hold them in trust for the purposes for which they have been deposited.
-A lessee making a deposit of cash or certificates of deposit may withdraw and receive from the treasurer of state, on the written order of the director, all or any portion of the cash or certificates of deposit upon depositing with the treasurer of state cash or negotiable certificates of deposit issued by any bank organized or transacting business in this state equal in par value to the par value of the cash or certificates of deposit withdrawn.
-A lessee may demand and receive from the treasurer of state all interest or other income from any such certificates as it becomes due.
+If the lessee deposits cash, the cash shall credited to the performance cash bond refunds fund created in section 1501.16 of the Revised Code.
+A lessee making a deposit of cash or certificates of deposit may withdraw and receive, from the director, all or any portion of the cash or certificates of deposit upon depositing with the director negotiable certificates of deposit issued by any bank organized or transacting business in this state equal in par value to the par value of the cash or certificates of deposit withdrawn.
+A lessee may demand and receive from the director all interest or other income from any such certificates as it becomes due.